A brief history of the club

 On the field for many years the club played predominantly friendly fixtures, however with the advent of local leagues Winsley joined first the West Wiltshire league then the Wiltshire Cricket League, running a 1st and 2nd XI in these competitions.
 In addition the Whitbread National Village Knock-out competition was entered and in 1981 they were successful in winning the Wiltshire section and progressed to the last 16 nationally.
 They repeated winning the Wiltshire section in 1993 sadly losing in the next round.
 The first Youth Section was formed in the 1980’s and developed in a series of stages.

 Latterly the club entered the West of England Premier League structure with 1st and 2nd XI’s playing in their respective Wiltshire divisions, in 2011 the 1st XI were champions in the division and promoted to Glos/Wilts division for the 2012 season.
 The club formed a 3rd XI in 2009 and entered Division 8 of the Wiltshire Cricket League winning promotion at the end of a successful inaugural season.
 One of the principal aims of the 3rd XI is to provide a transition from Youth to Senior cricket.

-Our Youth section now has around 100 members under the age of 15.
+Our Youth section now has around 140 members under the age of 15.
 We run competitive teams in the Bath and District League at U15, U13 and U11 age groups.
 Younger players – under-9 – play in kwik cricket festivals.
-Coaching session take place on several days of the week and we have the support of a team of coaches drawn from the club and many enthusiastic parents.
+We have encouraged Girls.
+The Winsley Wicked Maidens Team is now participating in Junior Cricket.
+Coaching session take place on Friday nights and we have the support of a team of coaches drawn from the club and many enthusiastic parents.
 The club is affiliated to the England and Wales Cricket Board and The Wiltshire Cricket Board.